Benjamin Tetteh

-Benjamin Tetteh (born 10 July 1997) is a Ghanaian professional footballer who plays as a striker for Hull City and the Ghana national team.
+Benjamin Tetteh (born 10 July 1997) is a Ghanaian professional footballer who plays for Slovenian PrvaLiga club Maribor.
+He can play at various attacking positions, including as a striker, attacking midfielder or left winger.

 Club career

 Tetteh joined Standard Liège in 2015 from Dreams FC, signing a three-year deal.
 On 17 October 2015, he made his Belgian Pro League debut with Standard Liège against K.V.C.
 Westerlo.

 In July 2018, Tetteh moved to Sparta Prague.

-In July 2021, he joined Yeni Malatyaspor.
+He stayed with Sparta for three seasons, before joining Turkish club Yeni Malatyaspor in July 2021.

 In July 2022, Tetteh signed for Hull City.
 He made his debut as a 64th-minute substitute for Óscar Estupiñán on 30 July 2022 in the home match against Bristol City.
 He won his side's penalty to equalise the score, coming under criticism after the match for the minimal contact that caused him to go down.
 He scored his first league goal for Hull on 3 March 2023 in a 2–0 home win over West Brom.

+On 10 August 2023, Tetteh signed for Metz for an undisclosed fee.
+In September 2024, he joined Slovenian PrvaLiga club Maribor on a season-long loan.

 International career

 Tetteh made his debut for the Ghana national team on 9 October 2021 in a World Cup qualifier against Zimbabwe.

 On 16 January 2022, Tetteh was sent off in the 94th minute of a 1–1 Africa Cup of Nations group stage draw with Gabon after punching an opposition player in a brawl at full-time.
-Tetteh was subsequently handed a three match ban by the CAF.
+Tetteh was subsequently handed a three-match ban by the CAF.